Want to get my easy to follow Tech Tips in your email?

-By default, your Windows PC is watching your every move and sending the data it collects about your computer usage back to Microsoft.
+By default, a sneaky Windows service that’s constantly running on your PC watches your every move and sends the data it collects about your computer usage back to Microsoft.

 Unfortunately, there are a couple of serious issues with this…